 The honeybush tree grows in small parts of South Africa, particularly in the southeast and southwest regions of the country.
-The plant enjoys the climate by the coast, but even in its natural environment, expert farmers work tirelessly to create the best tasting honeybush teas.
+The plant enjoys the climate by the coast, but even in its natural environment, expert farmers work tirelessly to create the best-tasting honeybush teas.

 Before planting honeybush plants, a farmer must come by the highest quality seeds.
-One way of testing seed quality is putting seeds in a jug of water to see which float.
+One way of testing seed quality is putting roots in a jug of water to see which float.
 Any seed that floats is determined unfit for planting and is discarded.

 A typical day for a South African honeybush (or rooibos) farmer during the harvesting season—January to April—looks like this: Farmers leave home at 5:00 am to turn fermentation heaps on the drying yard (where honeybush and rooibos are laid out to dry).
-After continuing this for most of the day, the farmer heads home around nightfall, after a mere 13 or so hours of hard labor.
+After continuing this for most of the day, the farmer heads home around nightfall, after a mere 13 hours of hard labor.

-But man does honeybush tea taste so good!
-Thank you farmers!
+But man, does honeybush tea taste so good!
+Thank you, farmers!